 The Mid-America Alumni Association is a national organization with state and regional chapters.
 The Association informs the alumni about Seminary news, promotes continued alumni involvement in the life of the Seminary, and provides fellowship for the alumni.
-The national Alumni Association banquet is held each year in connection with Founders' Days.
-Alumni fellowship meetings are held at the annual state Baptist convention meetings throughout the United States.
+The national Alumni Association gathering is held each year in connection with

+Founders' Days.
+Alumni fellowship meetings are also held at annual state Baptist convention meetings.